taka-rl/tic-tac-toe_q_learning/README.md

 # Tic-tac-toe with Q-learning
-This is a tic-tac-toe game built using Q-learning, a reinforcement learning algorithm.
+This is a tic-tac-toe game built using Q-learning, a reinforcement learning (RL) algorithm.

 As a result of the training with 100,000 episodes where the agent played against a computer that made random moves, the agent won at around 75% of the games against the computer.
 The average reward was approximately 0.7, and the maximum reward exceeded 0.9.